merchantprotocol/M1-shipping-table-rate/README.md

-# Magento v1x New Extension Configuration
+# Magento v1x Shipping Table Rates

-Drop this into each new extension repository to provide it with all of the files necessary for users.
-This repository shall contain licensing information, general installation and uninstallation notes necessary for the user.
+This extension makes it possible to create and manage multiple table rates.

 ## Version Control